 An m by n rook graph is formed by associating a node with each square of an m by n chess board and connecting two nodes with an edge if a rook can legally move from one to the other.
 That is, two nodes are connected if they are either in the same row or in the same column.

 A Paley graph of order q is a graph with q nodes where q is a prime power and congruent to 1 mod 4.
-Label each node with an element of the finite group F with q elements and connect two nodes with an edge if the difference between their labels is a quadratic residue.
+Label each node with an element of the finite field F with q elements and connect two nodes with an edge if the difference between their labels is a quadratic residue.
 That is, for nodes labeled a and b, connect these nodes if there exist an x in F such that a – b = x².

 We’ll look at a graph which is both a rook graph and a Paley graph: the 3 by 3 rook graph is the same as the Paley graph of order 9.

 Rook graph 3 x 3

 Constructing the rook graph is easy.
 If we number our 3 by 3 chess board as follows

 1 2 3 4 5 6 7 8 9

 then we connect 1 to 2, 3, 4, and 7.
 We connect 2 to 1, 3, 5, and 8.
 Etc. This gives us the following graph.

 (The graph was made with Sketchviz introduced here.)